Nelly Furtado: 2012–2013: The Spirit Indestructible

-2015–2019: Independence and The Ride
+2014–2019: Independence and The Ride

 In February 2015, Furtado co-headlined Switzerlands Art on Ice tour with Tom Odell.
 In 2016, Furtado appeared in a minor supporting role in the romantic comedy film A Date with Miss Fortune.

-On February 14, 2016, Furtado performed the Canadian national anthem at the 2016 NBA All-Star Game which was held in Toronto (this was the second time Furtado had performed at the NBA All-Star Game, also having performed "O Canada" at the 2004 NBA All-Star Game).
-That same month, she also began teasing new music via social media, suggesting that the album would have a connection to Dallas, Texas, where much of the album was recorded.
+On February 14, 2016, Furtado performed the Canadian national anthem at the 2016 NBA All-Star Game, which was held in Toronto.
+This was the second time Furtado performed at the NBA All-Star Game, having performed "O Canada" at the 2004 NBA All-Star Game.
+That same month, she began teasing new music via social media, suggesting that the album would have a connection to Dallas, Texas, where much of the album was recorded.
 In 2016, Furtado collaborated with Dev Hynes on the track "Hadron Collider".
 The track appears on Hynes' album Freetown Sound.

-In July 2016, Furtado released "Behind Your Back" exclusively on Spotify, describing the song as an "appetiser" for her next album.
-Following the release, in an interview with CBC Player, Furtado stated that her album is finished and she has recorded 16 songs with John Congleton, but the album will contain 12.
+In July 2016, Furtado released "Behind Your Back" exclusively on Spotify, describing the song as an "appetizer" for her next album.
+Following the release, in an interview with CBC Player, Furtado stated that her album was finished and she had recorded 16 songs with John Congleton.
 On September 8, 2016, Furtado confirmed the title of the upcoming album, The Ride, which was released in March 2017.
 During the interview she also confirmed a new track off the album titled "Islands of Me", which was released on streaming services on September 10, 2016.
 The album's first released song "Pipe Dreams" was released to SoundCloud on November 8, 2016, with the release accompanied by a short teaser video of the album on YouTube.
 The cover song "Sticks & Stones" from her album was re-made by Metro with newly recorded vocals by Furtado in May 2018.
 It later reached number one on the Billboard Dance Club Songs chart.
 The official remixes include StoneBridge, Bimbo Jones, Manuel Riva & Cristian Poow.